Paying for your Education

 - All coursework: The tuition rate at Life West includes all courses you take as well as your time in clinic.
 That means core curriculum courses as well as any elective courses you choose to take.

 - As many elective courses as you’re comfortable taking: It’s worth repeating that full-time Life West students pay a single, per-quarter tuition rate, regardless of the number of classes in which they are enrolled.
 While there’s clearly a limit to how many classes a student can realistically take at any given time, students are encouraged to take as many elective courses as they’re comfortable with in the areas that interest them.
 Want to explore additional techniques?
 It’s included.
-Want to explore a specific specialty such as our Sports Institute program?
+Want to explore a specific specialty such as sports performance?
 It’s included.

 A few things to look for when comparing degree programs: